Counseling Partners of Los Angeles

 Field Support Person

 Marilyn began working with CPLA in 2018 as a counselor for St. Mary’s School.
-In 2020 she became a counselor for Our Lady of Guadalupe.
-Aside from continuing to be a school counselor, in the spring of 2021, she stepped into her new role of being a Field Support Person.
-Marilyn obtained her bachelor’s degree in Psychology from Mount St. Mary’s University, and her master’s degree in Psychology as a Marriage and Family Therapist/ Art Therapist from Philips Graduate University.
-Marilyn is a fluent Spanish speaker and in addition to her work with CPLA, she has worked as a play specialist for kids with autism, has been an advocate of the LGBTQ+ community, and is a dorm parent for a boarding high school in San Marino.
+In 2020 she became a counselor for Our Lady of Guadalupe and in the spring of 2021, she stepped into her role of being a Field Support Person.
+Marilyn obtained her bachelor’s degree in Psychology from Mount St. Mary’s University, and her master’s degree in Psychology as a Marriage and Family Therapist/ Art Therapist from Phillips Graduate University.
+Marilyn is a Licensed Marriage and Family Therapist , a fluent Spanish speaker, and in addition to her work with CPLA, she has been a play specialist for kids with autism, a continued advocate for the LGBTQ+ community, and a dorm parent for a boarding high school.
 Marilyn is dedicated and has a strong passion for helping others; she loves working with kids/teens and assisting other counselors in finding their own full potential at their schools.

 Field Support Person